-Report cards are issued and sent home four times per year or every nine weeks, at the end of each grading period per the school calendar.
+Report cards are issued four times per year or every nine weeks, at the end of each grading period per the school calendar.
 Interim reports are no longer sent home as parents can access their child's grade information on Progress Book.